TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 26/Job 26.14.md

 ---

-Lo, these are but the outskirts of his ways: And how small a whisper do we hear of him!
-But the thunder of his power who can understand?
+Behold, these are but the outskirts of his ways.
+How small a whisper do we hear of him!
+But the thunder of his power who can understand?"